 GLOBAL MARKETS-Stocks shake off stimulus doubts, gold goes wild

-Europe's stock markets held their own on Wednesday after doubts emerged about fresh U.S. stimulus, while it was shaping up to be another wild day for gold and silver and Turkey's troubled lira.
-A lively start to European trading saw sterling shrug at news Britain had seen is worst economic quarter on record thanks to COVID-19.
-Gold swung almost 4% after its biggest fall in seven years and German Bund yields hit two-week highs amid a deluge of global debt issuance.
+Stock markets held their own on Wednesday after doubts emerged about fresh U.S. stimulus, while it was another wild day for gold and silver and a tough one for Turkey's troubled lira.
+A lively European session saw sterling shrug at Britain's worst economic slump on record, gold pile on almost 4% after its biggest fall in seven years and bond yields go higher amid a deluge of global debt issuance.

-Turkey's volatile lira took another 1.5% pounding as concerns about its economic health and policy making took hold again, while New Zealand dollar's dropped 0.4% after its central bank signalled it would stay highly supportive.
-Mixed sentiment had dragged on Asian stocks as sniping continued between China and the United States.
-Beijing had also reported weaker-than-expected loan growth , while the U.S. Senate's majority leader described stimulus talks there overnight as "at a bit of a stalemate".
+Turkey's volatile lira took another 1.5% pounding as concerns about a currency crisis there took hold again, while New Zealand's dollar recoiled too as its central bank flagged negative interest rates could be coming.
+Higher oil stocks had Wall Street's S&P 500 not far from its long-awaited return to record highs although there was still plenty to contemplate.

+Asian stocks had struggled overnight as sniping continued between Beijing and Washington over Taiwan and Tik Tok.
+China had also reported weaker-than-expected loan growth and a U.S. Senate leader's description of cross party stimulus talks being "at a bit of a stalemate" hadn't helped either.
 "The bias at moment is probably to fade the S&P 500 and fade risk generally," said Societe Generale strategist Kit Juckes.
-"What happens next probably depends on what happens in U.S. equity markets (which are focused on stimulus)...
-That might be the decisive factor for short-term sentiment."

 "We have enormous uncertainty.
 It appears it's getting harder for both sides to compromise as the election is nearing...
 Trump's proposals would be smaller than markets have expected.
 There's question over whether they are viable, too," said Junpei Tanaka, strategist at Pictet.
-The U.S. election campaigns look set to gather steam after Democratic presidential candidate Joe Biden selected Senator Kamala Harris as his choice for vice president.
+The U.S. election campaigns are also set to gather momentum after Democratic presidential candidate Joe Biden selected Senator Kamala Harris as his choice for vice president on Tuesday.

+GOOD AS GOLD Bond markets were also driving sentiment.
+The 10-year U.S. Treasuries yield climbed to 0.67% in Europe to stay at a one-month high.

 ALSO READ